darkoverlordofdata/doran-dark/readme.md

 ## Why?
 > "C makes it easy to shoot yourself in the foot; C++ makes it harder, but when you do it blows your whole leg off" -- Bjarne Stroustrup

-### gc
-DObjects created in Vala are unreachable by the gc.
-This requires duplicates of some functions for both managed and unmanaged memory.
-That doesn't scale well.

-So, for vala interop, define the __ARC__ symbol for both valac and c compilers.
-If all c code, you can leave __ARC__ out and use gc.
-This will use only 1 memory at a time.